-ENROLLMENT First-time students are required to register and attend an Enrollment Session, where the course schedule will be generated, campus tour will be conducted, and imprtant topics will be discussed such as online resources (VIKECONNECT, Blackboard, CASC student email, …), financial aid, housing, student ids, and more.
-Sign up for Enrollment Session at www.carlalbert.edu/enrollment .
-[Due to COVID-19 concerns, Enrollment Sessions may be postponed/cancelled and if so, then, student will be contacted closer to the date of their on-campus visit for alternate instructions].
+ENROLLMENT First-time students are required to register and attend an Enrollment Session, where the course schedule will be generated, campus tour will be conducted, and important topics will be discussed such as online resources (VIKECONNECT, Blackboard, CASC student email, …), financial aid, housing, student ids, and more.
+Sign up for Enrollment Session at www.carlalbert.edu/enrollment . [check your email for a “ready to enroll” instructions].

 Transfer students have previously attended another college and attempted 7 college hours or more.
 Transfer students must submit the following credentials with their application and plan their visit to either the Poteau or Sallisaw campus for enrollment.